ethereum-oasis-op/baseline/examples/calendar/ReadMe.md

 ## Problem Statement

-Right now when we use calendly, it has gives access to the scheduler and what times they are not available.
-This might be an issue for folks are serious about privacy of their
+Right now when we use calendly, it has gives access to the scheduler and what times they are available.
+Caldendly also shows the times the person is not available.
+You have to trust this central authority to ensure proper scheduling takes place.Baseline Calendar uses Zero Knowledge Proof to ensure that privacy of user is mantained.
+This matching of time availability happens on client side which generates a proof which is then verified by the setter (to make sure incorrect information is not passed around)

 ## Basic Flow